-1. Introduction
+1 Introduction

 The world of mainstream computing is changing rapidly these days.
 If you open the hood and look under the covers of your computer, you'll most likely see a dual-core processor there.
-Or a quad-core, if you're lucky enough.
-We all run our software on multi-processors.
-The code we write today and tomorrow will probably never run on a single processor system.
-Parallel hardware has become common-place.
+Or a quad-core one, if you have a high-end computer.
+We all now run our software on multi-processor systems.
+The code we write today and tomorrow will probably never run on a single processor system: parallel hardware has become standard.
 Not so with the software though, at least not yet.
-People still create single-threaded code, although it will never be able to leverage the full power of future hardware.
-Some experiment with low-level concurrency primitives, like threads, locks or synchronized blocks, however, it has become obvious that the common shared-memory multithreading causes more troubles than it solves.
-Low-level concurrency handling is usually hard to get right.
-And it's not much fun either.
+People still create single-threaded code, even though it will not be able to leverage the full power of current and future hardware.
+Some developers experiment with low-level concurrency primitives, like threads, and locks or synchronized blocks.
+However, it has become obvious that the shared-memory multi-threading approach used at the application level causes more trouble than it solves.
+Low-level concurrency handling is usually hard to get right, and it's not much fun either.
 With such a radical change in hardware, software inevitably has to change dramatically too.
-Higher-level concurrency concepts like map/reduce, fork/join, actors or dataflow will provide natural abstractions for different types of problem domains while leveraging the multi-core hardware underneath.
+Higher-level concurrency and parallelism concepts like map/reduce, fork/join, actors and dataflow provide natural abstractions for different types of problem domains while leveraging the multi-core hardware.